Events and Interaction

 /ITL/scene/myObject watch x (/ITL/scene/msg set txt "myObject moved");

 Note: Watching the newData event is equivalent to watch the set attribute.
 However, the newData event is triggered only when the object state is changed.
+Although not an object attribute, the del message can be watched and triggered when an object is deleted.

 Warning With the event's generalization to any object attribute, a one tick delay has been introduced to all events.
 Thus the associated messages are not processed synchronously to the event but posted to be processed by the next time task.
 This delay has been introduced to avoid freezing the system in case of loops.
 However, it introduces also a pitfall in interaction design, when message based variables are used (see section msgvar): message based variables are evaluated at the event time while messages are processed by the next time task, thus the following messages won't produce the expected result: